 Whether you’ve already started a business or you recently decided to, due to the current economic and financial uncertainty, there’s no better time to become an entrepreneur.

 That said, it’s not enough to create a product or service for your business.
 You also need to have an online content strategy in place to market your product or service.
+Otherwise, you may never get your new business off the ground.

 1. Assess What Has Worked Previously